- Whitney Professor of Biochemistry, Butler University (2016 - Present)

 My laboratory is globally interested in serine hydrolases: their structure, function, enzymatic activity, biological activity, and therapeutic potential.
 Specifically, we are interested in:

-Research Publications: (*Indicates Undergraduate Author)
+Selected Research Publications: (*Indicates Undergraduate Author)

 - RJ Johnson.
 Investigation of mycobacterial hydrolases and their role in lipolysis.
 National Institutes of Health.
 NIH R15 Award.
 May 2015 - April 2018.